-Bodywork & Yoga have taught me to discern languages that are communicated through feeling.
+Bodywork & Yoga have taught me to Understand Messages the body is communicating through feeling.
 They have taught me how to see and listen to my own body and others what is being expressed by the tissues, organs, bones, nervous system, blood, and emotions.

 "I have been practicing bodywork since 2000, teaching Forrest Yoga since 2002, and teaching Anatomy and Structural Bodywork courses since 2004.
 I started this journey with incredible enthusiasm and today I am even more excited and deeply fascinated by these two fields of Bodywork and Yoga!
 These are some of my current thoughts on Bodywork and Yoga." - Brian